ethereum/consensus-specs/specs/test_formats/README.md

 2) coverage: what forks are covered by a test?

-The first is neat to have as a separate form: we prevent duplication, and can run with different presets (e.g. fork timeline for a minimal local test, for a public testnet, or for main-net)
+The first is neat to have as a separate form: we prevent duplication, and can run with different presets (e.g. fork timeline for a minimal local test, for a public testnet, or for mainnet)

 The second is still somewhat ambiguous: some tests may want cover multiple forks, and can do so in different ways:
 - run one test, transitioning from one to the other